Meet Our 2019 Team

 Russ originally hails from MA, and graduated from Nichols College.
 While in college he traveled through Africa, Asia and S. America, eventually ending up in Asia teaching English.
 After his stint in Asia he moved to Bar Harbor, ME to pursue kayak guiding.

 Russ loves to share his joy of kayaking and the beauty of the ocean.
-He's a Wilderness First Responder and is a Registered Maine Guide.
+He's a Wilderness First Responder, has his ACA Level 3 Assessment and is a Registered Maine Guide.

 Emma grew up exploring beaches and boats in Connecticut before moving to Maine to get her degree in Geography from the University of Southern Maine.
 She's kayak guided in Acadia National Park, is an Outward Bound Alumni and has backpacked through the Rockies, Utah, Ecuador, Chile and Patagonia.